I7-Examples/When-in-Rome-1/docs/source.txt

 Instead of taking inventory when Drinks is happening:
 	say "You pat down your pockets, then realize half-way through that you've no idea what you're looking for.
 The drinks are paid for, the evening is over; all that remains is to thank Esther and depart."

-Instead of asking Esther to try drinking a martini when Drinks is happening:
+Instead of asking Esther to try drinking a martini glass when Drinks is happening:
 	if a martini glass is on the table, say "She holds up one of her glasses as though to show that she has done her duty by it.";
 	otherwise say "'Oh, no, I really couldn't drink another.'"